Do not mail your poster presentation in advance - print it and bring it with you to the meeting.

 Have I used any jargon?

-Jargon is highly technical language, which, chances are, only your supervisor and (some) lab-mates will understand.
+Jargon is a highly technical language, which, chances are, only your supervisor and (some) lab-mates will understand.
 So replace, for example, 'kleptoparasitism' with 'stealing'.
 It is much simpler to understand, has fewer syllables, and you will not have to explain it to each person who starts to read your poster.

 4. Use clear headings and subheadings